Bluffton, South Carolina

 Bluffton is a town in southern Beaufort County, South Carolina, United States.
-The population as of the 2020 census was 27,716, an increase of over 120% since 2010, making it one of the fastest growing municipalities in South Carolina.
-Bluffton is the fifth largest municipality in South Carolina by land area.
-It is primarily located around U.S. Route 278, between Hilton Head Island and Interstate 95.
+The population as of the 2020 census was 27,716, an increase of over 120% since the 2010 census, making it the 17th-most populous municipality and one of the fastest growing municipalities in South Carolina.
+It is primarily located around U.S. Route 278 between Hilton Head Island and Interstate 95.
+Bluffton is a principal town within the Hilton Head Island metropolitan area.

 The Lowcountry town's original one square mile area, now known as Old Town, is situated on a bluff along the May River.
-The town is a primary town within the Hilton Head Island–Bluffton metropolitan area.

 After the Tariff of 1842, Bluffton became a hotbed of separatist sentiment, which in turn led to a protest against federal taxes called the Bluffton Movement in 1844.
 Even though the movement quickly died out, it somewhat contributed to the secession movement that led to South Carolina being the first state to leave the Union.
 In the Antebellum Period, Bluffton became a popular location for wealthy merchants and plantation owners.
 During the Civil War, two thirds of the town was destroyed by fire during the Union's Bluffton Expedition on June 4, 1863.